04 Jun Moving about in New Zealand

-We spent from November 12 to in the Bay of Islands.
+We spent from November 12 to January 29 in the Bay of Islands.
 Our first couple days we got our bearings and began to adjust to our new land life.
-It was Spring and the weather was warm.
+It was spring and the weather was warm.
 The day after we arrived, our good friend Helen, from Nighttide, offered us a ride to the nearest grocery store (a 15-minute drive).
 A couple days later, Helen and I continued our shopping spree a little farther away in a town called Kerikeri.
-We went into some 2nd hand stores (Op Shop’s), smaller shops in town and to a farmer’s market.
+We went into some Op Shop’s (2nd hand stores), smaller shops around town and to a farmer’s market.
 It felt good to be able to enjoy well stocked stores.

 Dick and I got our bikes off Maia and took rides on the rail trail, (which starts at one edge of the Marina).
 What fun to be on land, riding on a trail, through beautiful countryside!
 We also began exploring the area by foot on the other nearby trails.
 Our first weekend in NZ, we were invited by our friends Laurel & Leo (sv Summer) to a rural cottage on a working Dairy farm, near Donnelly’s crossing, about a 3-hour car ride West!
 We were treated to a spectacular drive through the beautiful green rolling hills and farmland of New Zealand.
 We stayed in a lovely 2-bedroom cottage.
 What a treat to sleep in a bed and take long hot showers in a private bathroom!
 On Sunday we went on a road trip and explored the Waipoua Kauri forest.
 It was an amazing experience to hike among the majestic ancient Kauri trees, the biggest one we visited Te Matua Ngahere, whose girth is 52 feet and has been living for over 2000 years!